Building a Workflow(s) for a Listing

 📋 Example Tasks:

-• Write listing description and upload documents
+- Write the listing description and upload documents

-• Confirm MLS input date
+- Confirm the MLS input date

 ✳️ Workflow 3: Listing to Expiration Workflow